 What will I learn?

-Before you start the bootcamp classroom sessions, you’ll complete two weeks of at-home learning.
-This mandatory work provides the foundation for the bootcamp lessons and covers fundamentals that all successful developers need to know.
+Before you start the bootcamp classroom sessions, you’ll complete mandatory at-home pre-work we call Unit One.
+This work provides the foundation for the bootcamp lessons and covers fundamentals that all successful developers need to know.

 "Yes, it's challenging, but I'm loving the challenge.
 Harnessing Java is the beginning of a life-long pursuit of mastering programming.
 If this bootcamp was a person, I'd kiss it... passionately."

 As a Grand Circus bootcamp student, you’ll receive personalized support from our team of career coaches and program managers designed to support your future career ambitions, not only for your first job after bootcamp but for your long-term career in tech (or wherever your new skills will take you!).

 Navigating a new industry can be difficult; our career services team has crafted a learning approach that teaches students how to identify goals, research their options and find their competitive edge.
 This collaborative relationship between students and staff takes hustle and hard work.
 Our proven process works when students work with the process.